amykapernick/modern_front_end_fundamentals/docs/semantic-html/docs.md

 One commonly overlooked set of elements are the [`map`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/map) and [`area`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/area) elements.
 These are used to create a clickable image/infographic, defining clickable areas over the top of an image.
 The map is linked to an image through the `name` and `usemap` attributes, and the `area` elements have fixed coordinates for their boundaries

-This method isn’t overly responsive as the image must be a fixed size and the method is mostly replaced by SVG use.
+This method isn't overly responsive as the image must be a fixed size and the method is mostly replaced by SVG use.

 ```html
 <img